informatics-isi-edu/mesh-viewer/README.md

 ### Model Specification

-Valid properties for model specification referenced by `model`:
+A JSON *singleton* array of an object (if more than one object given only the first will be used).
+Valid properties for model object:

-* RID - (string) The id of the model
+* RID - (string) The ID of the model
 * BG_Color_R, BG_Color_G, BG_Color_B (int [0-255]) - RGB values for the background
 * Bounding_Box_Color_R, Bounding_Box_Color_G, Bounding_Box_Color_B (int [0-255]) -
  Color of the Bounding Box